AY2122S1-CS2103T-W08-2/tp/docs/UserGuide.md

 ### Accessing command history

-Retrieves past command lines input.
+Retrieves past command lines input, allowing for quick access to past commands so that you do not need to type them repeatedly.

 * This can be done using the up and down arrow keys.
 * Only successful command input would be recorded.
 Unsuccessful inputs which shows an error will not be saved.